Patty Judge

-Patty Jean Poole Judge (born November 2, 1943) is an American politician who served as the 45th lieutenant governor of Iowa from 2007 to 2011 and previously the 13th Secretary of Agriculture of Iowa from 1999 to 2007.
+Patty Jean Judge (née Poole; born November 2, 1943) is an American politician who served as the 45th lieutenant governor of Iowa from 2007 to 2011 and previously the 13th Secretary of Agriculture of Iowa from 1999 to 2007.
 She unsuccessfully ran for reelection as lieutenant governor in 2010 after being elected to the office in 2006 with Chet Culver as governor.

-On March 4, 2016, she announced her candidacy for the Democratic nomination for the United States Senate and won the primary on June 7.
-She lost the general election to Republican incumbent Chuck Grassley.

 Early life, education and career

-Judge was born in Fort Madison, Iowa.
-She graduated from Albia High School.
-She received a Registered Nursing degree from Iowa Methodist School of Nursing which merged in the 1960s to be part of St. Luke's Regional Medical Center.
+Judge was born in Fort Madison, Iowa to Lester Poole and Lois (née Gares) Poole.
+She graduated from Albia High School in 1962.
+She received a Registered Nursing degree from Iowa Methodist School of Nursing in 1965, which later merged to join St. Luke's Regional Medical Center.
 She also attended the University of Iowa.

+Early career

 As a registered nurse Judge has worked in public health.
 She developed the first in-service education program and first utilization review program for the Monroe County Hospital.

 With her interest in economic development she was prompted to earn a real estate broker's license and set up a small business specializing in the selling and appraising of farms.
+She also bought her parent's real estate business.
 During the farm crisis of the 1980s she was a mediator for the Iowa Farmer Creditor Mediation Service.

-Judge is a lifelong resident of southern Iowa.
-She was raised in Albia, Iowa.
-She and her husband John have owned a cow-calf farm in Monroe County for thirty-five years.
-Her husband also served in the Iowa Senate.
-They have three sons and five grandchildren.
-She has been dedicated to community service, serving on the Albia Chamber of Commerce Board of Directors, as a 4-H leader, a member of PEO, an honorary FFA Chapter Farmer and a member of the Iowa State Fair Board.

-In 2011 Judge's son Joe, a high school U.S. history & government teacher also in Albia, announced his intent to be the second generation of the family to serve in Iowa government by running for the Iowa House of Representatives in the 80th district in 2012.
-Joe was unsuccessful in this attempt and lost to Larry Sheets in the general election.

 Political career

-Iowa State Senate
+Iowa Senate

-Judge was elected to the Iowa State Senate from Iowa's 46th District in 1992 and then re-elected in 1996.
+In 1992, Judge ran against Richard Arnold, a Republican from Russell, Iowa, and was elected to the Iowa Senate from Iowa's 46th District.
+Judge won 13,269 votes against Arnold's 12,009 votes.
+She ran again in 1996. against Claude Neill, a Republican from Clio, Iowa, and was re-elected, winning 14,155 votes against Neill's 8,996 votes.

 During her time in the Senate she served in the roles of assistant majority leader and assistant minority leader.
 She was the ranking member of the Agriculture Committee.
 Other committees she served on were the Senate Natural Resources, Ways and Means, Appropriations, Small Business and Economic Development, and Human Services.